Ralph Weissleder: Clinical Practice

 His area of expertise is in percutaneous biliary procedures, of which he has performed over 3,000.
 He treats biliary cancers, stone disease, strictures, post surgical complications, transplants and congenital abnormalities.
 He uses state-of-the art interventional equipment and emerging technologies for optimal patient care.
 He has an extensive referral base from across the country.

 He has trained over 200 clinical fellows and over 500 research fellows.
 He is a member of the Massachusetts General Physicians Organization.

 Publications

-Weissleder has published nearly 1,000 publications in peer reviewed journals, has authored and co-authored several textbooks and holds 78 patents.
+Dr. Weissleder has published nearly 1,000 publications in peer reviewed journals, has authored and co-authored several textbooks and holds 78 patents.
 His work has been cited over 185,000 times.
 He has an h-index of 213 and a weighted RCR citation index of 2550.